dcunited001/te-xel-io/app/posts/2015-11-21-neural-networks-and-spider-brains.md

 significantly more accurate and orders of magnitude more efficient.
 Yet, perhaps more amazing is that the spider eye placement differs significantly between species!

-If everything were hardwired in genetics, this would firstoff present itself through low differentiation between species.
+If everything were hardwired in genetics, this would firstoff present itself through high differentiation in genetics between species that have significantly different eye placement.
 Secondly, this would present many problems, as the eye placement changes drastically as a spider grows and matures.
-However, though it may change to some limited degree as eye placement changes during maturation, the neural circuitry -- at least the further neural net layers for vision and object recognition -- does not change.
+However, though it may change to some limited degree as eye placement changes during maturation, the neural circuitry -- at least the further, more inward neural net layers for vision and object recognition -- should not change to the same degree.

 So these algorithms must be flexible.
 Ask an AI nerd at Google how hard this would be, if they were to program an autonomous drone with multiple cameras and needed to adhere to these requirements.
 Adapting to an unexpected camera postion and